-- Engagement with the Scottish Government through our Membership of COSLA and the Scottish Cities Alliance. - Development of regional partnerships through new regional governance arrangements taken forward by the Edinburgh and South East Scotland City Region Deal which include the six regional authorities, both governments and their agencies and the tertiary and third sectors.
-A Joint Committee to take this forward has been formally established as has a Regional Enterprise Council which will provide private and third sector leadership to regional engagement. - The business community through the Edinburgh Business Forum as well as a number of sector-based groups such as The Edinburgh Planning Forum and the Edinburgh Tourism Action Group. - Key resilience stakeholders are engaged through the Multi-Agency Scottish Resilience Structure. - In reporting to Committee, all consultation and engagement activities relating to Council decisions are outlined and required to be published as part of reports. - The work of localities and strategic partnerships is informed through ongoing dialogue with community and partner agencies, together with dedicated engagement programmes, to ensure all activity reflects the aspirations and priorities of communities. - The city's Community Planning Partnership (Edinburgh Partnership) formally endorsed and approved the EP Community Plan 2018-28, on 30 October 2018.
+- In reporting to Committee, all consultation and engagement activities relating to Council decisions are outlined and required to be published as part of reports. - The work of localities and strategic partnerships is informed through ongoing dialogue with community and partner agencies, together with dedicated engagement programmes, to ensure all activity reflects the aspirations and priorities of communities. - The city's Community Planning Partnership (Edinburgh Partnership) formally endorsed and approved the EP Community Plan 2018-28, on 30 October 2018.
 The Plan sets out the partnership's commitment to work together to reduce poverty and inequality within the city and improve the quality of life for all.
 The plan identified the issues that require sustained joint action to make a difference and is based on what communities have identified are issues for them and their areas.
 It is focused on three strategic themes: enough money to live on, access to work, learning or training opportunities and making sure people have a good place to live.
 The Plan was approved by the EP Board, which comprises 19 representatives drawn from public, third sector and community bodies. - To better support partnership work at a local level, the Council and its partners work to four co-terminus locality areas.
 In addition, the Council and its partners have established four Locality Community Planning Partnerships as part of the new community planning governance arrangements.
 Membership includes statutory partners, community representatives and have flexibility to co-opt additional representatives at a local level to include other relevant partners.
 A key role for the Locality Community Planning Partnerships is to set priorities and monitor progress of the Locality Improvement Plans.
-There was a pause for around 6 months during 2020 due to COVID, but meetings resumed in Autumn 2020 as online meetings and are well attended. - The Council and its partners are also focused on addressing citywide issues through four strategic partnerships covering community safety, children's services, community learning and development and city outcomes to address poverty and inequality - Engagement with Trade Unions through; Joint Consultative Group (Elected members, TUs and Officers); Partnership at work (CLT & TUs); HR/TU weekly meetings; Directorate consultative forums (Directorate Leadership teams and local TU representatives).
-Additionally, where we are required to undertake collective consultation then we do so e.g. organisational reviews, policy development etc
+Meetings resumed in Autumn 2020 as online meetings and are well attended. - The Council and its partners are also focused on addressing citywide issues through four strategic partnerships covering community safety, children's services, community learning and development and city outcomes to address poverty and inequality